 Whether you’re visiting a nice Japanese restaurant, planning on traveling to Japan, or simply wish to use proper chopsticks etiquette at home, make sure to avoid these 10 chopstick mistakes!

-Tate-Bashi: Leaving Your Chopsticks Sticking Up
+Tate-Bashi: Leaving Your Chopsticks Sticking Up in Rice

 Avoiding tate-bashi is one of the most important rules when it comes to Japanese chopstick etiquette.
 It may seem convenient to rest your chopsticks by sticking them upright into your bowl of rice.
 However, in Japan, it is considered not only rude, but also bad luck, because of its affiliation with Japanese funerals.